 OUR HOPE IS IN HEAVEN

-Some feel that because there are scriptures which state that the hope of the righteous is laid up in heaven, the reward of the saved will be to go to heaven.
+Some believe that because there are scriptures which state the hope of the righteous is laid up in heaven, the ultimate reward of the saved will be to go to heaven.
 But just what is this hope that is laid up in heaven for the righteous?
-Is it to reside in heaven forever or is it something very different?
+Is it to reside in heaven forever without ever leaving or is it something very different?

 "We give thanks to God and the Father of our Lord Jesus Christ, praying always for you, Since we heard of your faith in Christ Jesus, and of the love which you have to all the saints, For the hope which is laid up for you in heaven, whereof you heard before in the word of the truth of the gospel;" (Col.1:3-5 KJV).

-The word for 'hope' in this text is the Greek word 'elpis', which connotes 'faith', 'trust', 'assurance', 'an expectation of the future', and 'comfort in distress'.
+The English word hope in this text is translated from the Greek word elpis, which connotes faith, trust, assurance, an expectation of the future, and comfort in distress.

 Paul says the hope of the righteous is reserved in heaven.
 But, what is this hope that is reserved there?

-Paul does not say that our hope is to go to heaven or that our hope is to be with Christ in heaven.
+Paul does not say that our hope is to go to heaven to reside forever or that our hope is to be with Christ in heaven.
 He just says that our hope (faith, trust, assurance, expectation) is laid up in heaven.

 Paul had faith that God was going to provide many things as a reward for righteousness and they were reserved in heaven awaiting distribution to the elect of God: